All the great sale persons are shameless

-I have outlined few successful habits that all the top sales people possess: (Only a few and NOT all)
+I have outlined a few successful habits that all the top sales people possess: (Only a few and not

 The truth is most sales people aren't good about following up.
 Top sales people think “Why to spend time meeting new people and targeting new prospects if you’re not going to work on making yourself and your product unforgettable?”

 These people take the time to follow up in a strategic and recurring manner, which makes them instantly ahead of the competition by 90%.

 Read More: How To Generate Sales Without A Marketing Budget